-The pixel detector, though about the size of a shoebox, contains 65 million pixels, allowing it to track the paths of particles emerging from the collision with extreme accuracy.
-It is also the closest detector to the beam pipe, with cylindrical layers at 4cm, 7cm and 11cm and disks at either end, and so will be vital in reconstructing the tracks of very short-lived particles.
+The pixel detector, though only about the size of a small suitcase, contains 124 million pixels, allowing it to track the paths of particles emerging from the collision with extreme accuracy.
+It is also the closest detector to the beam pipe, with cylindrical layers roughly at 3cm, 7cm, 11cm and 16cm and disks at either end, and so will be vital in reconstructing the tracks of very short-lived particles.

-However, being so close to the collision means that the number of particles passing through is huge: the rate of particles received 8cm from the beam line will be around 10 million particles per square centimetre per second.
-The pixel detector is able to disentangle and reconstruct all the tracks they leave behind, and withstand such a pummeling over the ten-year duration of the experiment.
+However, being so close to the collision means that the number of particles passing through is huge: the rate of particles received at 3cm from the beamline is around 600 million particles per square centimetre per second!
+The pixel detector is able to disentangle and reconstruct all the tracks particles leave behind, and withstand such a pummeling over the duration of the experiment.

-Because there are 65 million channels, the power for each pixel must be kept to a minimum.
-Even with each only generating around 50 microwatts, the total power output is around the same as the energy produced by a hot plate.
+Because there are 124 million pixels, the power for each must be kept to a minimum.
+Even with only around 50 microwatts per pixel, the total power output is 7.5kW- around the same as the energy produced by two electric ovens.
 So as not to overheat the detector, the pixels are mounted on cooling tubes and kept at -20°C degrees.
 Operating at this temperature also helps to reduce the effects of the damage to the silicon modules inflicted by the continuous stream of particles.